salama/object-machine/README.md

 The book starts by outlining the subject, also in context of previous work and by defining design goals for the machine.

 The second part is about how the system is implemented, specifically this is by defining it's own object oriented system language, and mapping higher languages to that.

 The next chapter is about this lower level system language.

-Then we go on to trnaslate the system language to an abstraction of current hardware, the register machine.
+Then we go on to translate the system language to an abstraction of current hardware, the register machine.

 And the last part is about a concrete implementation on a version of the most common cpu today, the arm.